Who is eligible for civic use rentals?

 - Security deposits are not required from civic use renters.
 However, any damage to the Hall caused by civic use renters will need to be paid.
 Failure to pay for damage to the Hall may result in cancellation of your civic use agreement.

-- The regular $100 per rental cleaning fee is waived for civic use renters.
-However, if additional cleaning is needed as a result of your use of the hall, a fee may be assessed.
+- All renters are responsible for cleaning the hall after use, and for disposing of garbage and recycling.
+If any additional cleaning is needed as a result of your use of the hall, a fee may be assessed.
 We do this instead of charging a per-use cleaning fee in order to keep civic use costs down.
 But it relies on our civic use renters to be responsible in keeping the facility tidy and clean.
 Failure to pay fees or mistreatment of the hall may result in cancellation of your civic use agreement.